BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward-faq.md

 > What's going to happen to Beans, Stalk, Seeds, BDV, and Pods?

 All Beanstalk assets will be scaled down by a factor proportional to the percentage of capital raised.
-Scaling down Beanstalk's obligations in this way gives it the best shot at succeeding when Unpaused.
+Otherwise known as a haircut.

-Example: If Beanstalk raises 40% of the target ~$77M, each Silo Member's existing Stalk balances will be scaled down by 60%.
+Example: If Beanstalk raises 40% of the target ~$77M, each Silo Members' existing Stalk balances will be scaled down by 60%.

 > Can I Withdraw my assets from the Silo after the relaunch?

 Yes.
 However, recapitalized assets will be placed on a vesting schedule based on the percentage of the debt that is repaid to NFT holders.
 Unvested assets cannot be sold.

 Silo Members can Withdraw without penalty (other than the usual loss of Stalk and Seeds).
-However, if Farmers choose to Claim assets before the debt has been fully repaid, they will face a haircut.
+However, if Farmers choose to Claim assets before the debt has been fully repaid, they will forfeit a portion of their assets.
 The size of the haircut will be proportional to the amount of the debt repaid.

 Example: You had 10,000 BDV in the Silo prior to the exploit.
 Beanstalk raises $77M, Unpauses and performs normally.
-After some time, 40% of the debt is repaid to the token holders, and you Withdraw your assets from the Silo.
+After some time, 40% of the debt is repaid to NFT holders, and you Withdraw your assets from the Silo.
 Claiming your assets at this point would yield `0.4 * 10,000 BDV = 4,000 BDV` of assets.
 The remaining assets are forfeited.

 > What happens to the rest of my assets when I Claim early?